-Comment: Consequential amendments are required to section 12T(7) to ensure that the penalty is correctly calculated in instances where an individual contributes in excess of the annual contribution limit.
+Comment: Consequential amendments are required to section 12T(7) of the Act to ensure that the penalty is correctly calculated in instances where an individual contributes in excess of the annual contribution limit.

 Response: Accepted.
 Amendments will be made to the draft legislation to ensure that the relevant penalty is correctly calculated.